 Ball reverse hip extension

-Although both exercises can help reduce the lordotic curve, they also help develop strength and power in your glutes.
-Personal trainer Sohee Lee demonstrates the differences.
+Although both exercises can help reduce the lordotic curve, they also help strengthen and increase power in your glutes.

 For back pain relief, almost any kind of exercise would work, and none are “better” than another.
-The types of exercises and activities that you do should be something that you enjoy and can do consistently.
+It should be something that you enjoy and can do consistently.

-Because pain is a multi-dimensional experience, blaming any single factor, like lower cross syndrome, as a source of pain can be an erroneous thinking process.
-You can miss out other factors that may also contribute to your pain, such as lack of sleep, stress, anxiety, and not enough exercise.
+As you can see, pain is caused by many factors, blaming any single piece of anatomy or posture can make you miss out on other things that may also contribute to your pain, such as lack of sleep, stress, anxiety, and pathologies.